chef/chef-web-docs/themes/docs-new/layouts/shortcodes/node_attribute_precedence.md

 <div class="admonition-note-text">

+The attribute precedence order for the sources "roles" and "environments" are opposite in the `default` and `override`.
+The `default` order is **environment** then **role**.
+The `override` order is **role** then **environment**

+Applying the role `override` first lets you use the same role in a set of environments.
+Applying the environment `override` on top of the role `override` lets you define a subset of these with environment-specific settings.

-The attribute precedence order for roles and environments is reversed for `default` and `override` attributes.
-The precedence order for `default` attributes is environment, then role.
-The precedence order for `override` attributes is role, then environment.
-Applying environment `override` attributes after role `override` attributes allows the same role to be used across multiple environments, yet ensuring that values can be set that are specific to each environment (when required).
-For example, the role for an application server may exist in all environments, yet one environment may use a database server that is different from other environments.
+This is useful if you have an environment that is different within a sub-set of a role.
+For example, the role for an application server may exist in all environments, but one environment may use a different database server.
 </div>

 </div>